 We hope to see impacts in our communities that will create lasting changes to systematic challenges that have left vulnerable people behind.
 Please see below for information to help guide you in writing your application.

-Proposals will be invited which focus on a socially innovative research project (or bridge funding directed at leveraging significant federal dollars) where the research aims to impact the province of New Brunswick through one of the following:
+Projects must begin within six months of the official award date and have a maximum duration of two years.
+Proposals should focus on a socially innovative research projects where the research aims to impact the province of New Brunswick through one of the following:

 A maximum of $50,000 can be requested in a single research proposal, covering up to 66% of the costs of the project (e.g. maximum total project cost of $75,000).
 The matching portion of the funding may be cash or in-kind contributions (including institutional contributions) but cannot be from another provincial government source.

 Eligible project costs may include the salary of researchers and assistants (hired by the principal investigator), costs associated with knowledge mobilization (e.g. outreach activities, translation fees, publication, community engagement), travel expenses related to knowledge transfer and meetings with impacted groups, costs related to data collection and recording, consumables and equipment.
 Indirect costs are not eligible.
 Expenses can not be retroactively claimed before the award date and all costs must be incurred within two years of the research project.